yuhorizonsfilm/yuhorizonsfilm.github.io/recipes/zztemplate.md

 3. Add lime juice

 ## notes
-*  Add new file to /recipes directory by coping the contents of this file
+*  Add new file to /recipes directory by copying the contents of this file
-*  Name the file your recipe name with - if there is a space eg. banana-bread.md
+*  Name the file your recipe name with - if there is a space eg. banana-bread.md all in lowercase
 *  Edit the .md file with info and save

 ## based on